igorek24/centWebServer/README.md

 ---

-What would take hours to do manualy, can be done in under 60 seconds (depending on your hardware and internet speed).
+What would take hours to do manual, can be done in under 60 seconds (depending on your hardware and internet speed).

+I wrote this script for myself but you can use it any way you like.
+Sometime I have to setup bunch of web servers, ind it takes a lot of time to do so manualy.
 ### How to use it.

 Edit config.sh to your needs.
 For the most part defaults should be OK besides "HTTPD_WEBMASTER", "APP_DOMAIN_NAME", "APP_ALIAS" and "PHP_DATE_TIME".